browserengineering/book/book/layout.md

         self.children[0].paint(display_list)
 ```

+You can now delete the line that computes a `DocumentLayout`'s
+`display_list` field.

-For `BlockLayout`, which has multiple children, `paint` is called on
+For a `BlockLayout` with multiple children, `paint` is called on each
-each child:
+child:

 ``` {.python}
 class BlockLayout: